 1/4 teaspoon black pepper (or to taste)

-small handful fresh Italian parole or cilantro, minced
+small handful fresh Italian parsley or cilantro, minced

 Heat a large skillet, and sauté shallots and mushrooms in the wine.
 Turn down the heat slightly, and continue cooking for a few minutes, until the shallots and mushrooms are soft and golden.